gsgarlata/Eliurus-Phylogenomics/README.md

 * [%GC content analysis](GCcontent): This script estimates the percentage of GC content for each individual in the dataset, using fasta files (obtained from stacks) imported in R.

 * [Isolation-by-distance analysis](IBD): It performs the *ad-hoc* species delimitation test of isolation-by-distance within *versus* between sister-taxa.

-* [Morphological analyses](morphology): This folder includes several scripts for *Eliurus* morphological data analysis.
-   * Discriminant Analysis of Principal Components (DAPC), used for maximising differences in morphology between *Eliurus* species and identifying the morphological variable that best discriminate the five *Eliurus* species included in the dataset ([DAPC analysis](morphology/DAPC_analysis_morphology.R));
-   * Phylogenetic Generalized Least Squares (PGLS) analysis to measure correlations between morphological variables and 20 bioclimatic variables, while accounting for phylogenetic relatedness ([PGLS analysis](morphology/PGLS_analysis_and_plotting.R));

 * [mitocondrial DNA analyses](mtDNA_analyses): This folder includes scripts for reconstructing the *Eliurus* phylogenetic tree using mitochondrial cytb sequences.
    * Bayesian phylogenetic inference carried out on MRBAYES ([MRBAYES_mtDNA](mtDNA_analsyses/MRBAYES_mtDNA));